Feature

 Naturally Rocastle's winner gets the attention when another anniversary comes and goes, and indeed it was a game very much of its time - whoever hears of a semi-final replay these days?
-But what's often overlooked is the size of the task that faced Arsenal in the second leg of that tie at White Hart Lane.
+But what's often overlooked is the size of the task that faced us in the second leg of that tie at White Hart Lane.
 Two down on aggregate with 45 minutes to play against a Tottenham team studded with star quality?
 Now that was a big ask.

 Some context: in 1987 Tottenham were north London's top dogs.
 They would contest the FA Cup final later that year - losing to Coventry City - and they'd won a European pot and back-to-back FA Cups earlier in the decade, at a time when the famous old trophy's prestige was never questioned.
 What's more, with Chris Waddle, Glenn Hoddle and Ossie Ardiles, Spurs were entertaining and easy on the eye.

-Arsenal quickly drifted out of title contention and the general consensus was that they remained too raw to win honours.
+We quickly drifted out of title contention and the general consensus was that they remained too raw to win honours.
 That seemed to ring true after a dominant Tottenham inflicted a 1-0 defeat at Highbury in the first leg of the League Cup semi-final and then doubled their advantage by the halfway point of the second leg - both goals scored by the clinical Clive Allen.

 Martin Hayes in 1987